Kelmscott, St George Church

 The chancel is largely 13th century, with carved corbels.
 The east window contains a remnant of 14th century stained glass depicting St George slaying the dragon.
-Nearby is a 12th century piscina.
-The altar frontal is 17th century Turkish fabric donated by Jane Morris, wife if William Morris of Kelmscott Manor.
+Nearby is a 12th-century piscina.
+The altar frontal is 17th-century Turkish fabric donated by Jane Morris, wife of William Morris of Kelmscott Manor.

 The south chapel was built around 1320, though the roof was heightened in Tudor times.
 Carved corbel heads remain from that remodelling.

 Kelmscott Wall Paintings

 The most fascinating feature of St George's church waits in the north chapel, for here the walls are covered in several large wall paintings, dating from about 1280.
 These paintings are executed in red ochre and depict scenes from the Old and New Testaments, including Cain and Abel, Massacre of the Innocents, Adam and Eve, the Last Judgement, and the Presentation in the Temple.
 Note particularly the Cain and Abel paintings.
 Here, Cain is shown with his hair sweeping up into points, as if to signify devil's horns.